Bayswater North

 Bayswater North is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Bayswater North, the latest Census showed that 83.6% of dwellings were houses, with the remaining 16.5% being semi-detached, apartments or other types.
-In comparison, Melbourne metro had 87.2% houses and 12.8% other dwellings.
-Home ownership in Bayswater North was 31.3%, with 48.0% of dwellings mortgaged and 20.8% rented.
-The median monthly mortgage repayment was $1,849, lower than Melbourne metro's $2,000.
-Median weekly rent was $361, compared to Melbourne metro's $385.
-Nationally, Bayswater North's mortgage repayments were below the Australian average of $1,863 and rents were less than the national figure of $375.
+In Bayswater North, as recorded in the latest Census, 83.6% of dwellings were houses, with the remaining 16.5% being semi-detached homes, apartments, or other types.
+This differed slightly from Melbourne's metropolitan area, which had 87.2% houses and 12.8% other dwellings.
+The home ownership rate in Bayswater North was 31.3%, with mortgaged properties at 48.0% and rented dwellings at 20.8%.
+The median monthly mortgage repayment in the area, as of a recent report, was $1,849, lower than Melbourne's metropolitan average of $2,000.
+The median weekly rent in Bayswater North was $361, compared to $385 in Melbourne metro.
+Nationally, Bayswater North's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing